trellis-ldp/trellis/README.md

 ## Docker Containers

 Docker containers for Trellis are published on [Docker Hub](https://hub.docker.com/u/trellisldp).
-Container environments are published with every commit to `master` and are available for all stable releases.
+Container environments are published with every commit to the `main` branch and are available for all stable releases.
 More details are available on the
 [Trellis Wiki](https://github.com/trellis-ldp/trellis/wiki/Dockerized-Trellis).